Deaths should normally be registered within 5 days, unless the coroner is investigating the circumstances surrounding the death.

 You will be given a form for Department of Work and Pensions (DWP) purposes.
 You may also wish to purchase a copy death certificate at this time.

 - banks and building society accounts

 - stocks and shares

 - other purposes

-If you do not buy enough certificates at the time you register, you can still get them at any time in the future, but they may cost more if the register has been completed.
+If you need to purchase more copy certificates, you can still do so at any time in the future but they may cost more if the register has been completed.

 : 01375 372 822

 Opening from Monday to Friday, 9am to 5pm.